Super Bowl 60 Betting Odds and Predictions: Can the Bills Finally Deliver?

 • Key Players: Matthew Stafford (QB), Puka Nacua (WR), Davante Adams (WR), Byron Young (LB), Nate Landman (LB)

 As Matthew Stafford excels in his 17th NFL season, the Los Angeles Rams have emerged as top Super Bowl contenders.
-After an impressive 42-26 Week 10 victory, the Rams are tied with the Seattle Seahawks for the NFC West lead at 7-2.
+The Rams didn’t finish how they would have liked to win the NFC West but still enter the playoffs with a solid mark of 12-5.

 Offense

 The Rams’ offense is led by Stafford’s outstanding performance this season.
-Although he has had some fantastic years in the NFL, Stafford is currently on pace for his best yet.
+Although he has had some fantastic years in the NFL, Stafford posted the best regular season of his career in 2025-26.

-The 37-year-old quarterback has passed for 2,427 yards, 25 touchdowns, and just two interceptions with a 67.1% completion rate.
-His 114.8 QB rating ranks among the best in the league this season.
-Since Week 4, he’s thrown 20 touchdowns and no interceptions, making him a leading candidate for his first NFL MVP award.
+The 37-year-old quarterback has passed for 4,707 yards, 46 touchdowns, and just eight interceptions with a 65% completion rate.
+His 109.2 QB rating ranks second, behind only New England Patriots’ QB Drake Maye.
+Since Week 4, he’s thrown 41 touchdowns and six interceptions, making him a leading candidate for his first NFL MVP award.

 The Rams’ backfield is also formidable, featuring running backs Kyren Williams and Blake Corum.
-Williams leads the team with 659 yards and five touchdowns, averaging 4.5 yards per carry.
-Overall, the Rams rank fifth in the league with 373.3 yards and 27.9 points per game.
+Williams leads the team with 1,252 yards and 10 touchdowns, averaging 4.8 yards per carry.
+Overall, the Rams rank first in the league with 394.6 yards and 30.5 points per game.

 Defense

-LB Byron Young has been a major disruptor, tallying 45 tackles and already surpassing last season’s career-high with nine sacks.
-Alongside leading tackler Nate Landman and pass rusher Jared Verse, the Rams boast a tough, well-rounded defense.
+LB Byron Young has been a major disruptor, tallying 82 tackles and leading the Rams in sacks with 12.
+Alongside leading tackler Nate Landman and pass rusher Jared Verse, who notched 7.5 sacks, the Rams still boast a tough, well-rounded defense that can get after the quarterback.

 Offense